adel-bz/MSSQL-Config/README.md

 I installed dependencies drivers for MSSQL on the container.
 Also, I used Apache as a webserver and a PHP code (QuickDbTest.php) for testing MSSQL Database.

+# Configuration
+## API
+API directory includes Apache configs as a webserver and a Dockerfile for installing MSSQL drivers to connect to the database.
+You can use Nginx instead of apache as a websever.

+## DB
+DB directory includes config files for creating and configuring Microsoft SQL Server.

+If you want changes

 # Requirements
 #### Step 1